staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 1. Select the URL field, then select `https://graphql.postman-echo.com/graphql` from the dropdown list.
 Postman uses introspection to load the schema and populate the schema explorer with data fields.

 1. In the schema explorer, select the `hello`, `person`, and `name` fields.
-Enter your name for the `name` field's value.
+Enter your name in the `name` field.
 A query appears in the query editor.

 1. In the schema explorer, scroll down and select the `greetings` field.
 A second query appears in the query editor and the first query is dimmed.